-- Rename: Makes it possible to change the name of the selected container. - Delete Container [name]: Deletes the selected container. - Show/Hide Container [name]: Indicates if the selected container and all its subcontainers are visible/invisible in the Output area. - Lock/Unlock Container [name]: Disables or enables the ability to modify the transformation of the selected container in the Output area. - Create Sub Container: Creates a new empty child container for the selected container. - Merge/Split Container [name]: Merges the selected container and all its subcontainers into one compound object, or exstracts an already merged object.
-For more information, see Merging Containers. - Merge/Split Container [name] (+ actions and events) - Merge to Material Advanced: Merges multiple objects to one, creating advanced material(s) (see Working with Advanced Materials). - Change Color: Makes it possible to apply a color to the selected container.
+- Add Info Text: Makes it possible to add text-based information on a container.
+Also available as a plug-in by clicking Built-ins and then doubleclicking the Container Plug-ins tab. - Add Material: Adds a Material to the selected container.
+Working with Materials. - Rename: Makes it possible to change the name of the selected container. - Delete Container [name]: Deletes the selected container. - Show/Hide Container [name]: Indicates if the selected container and all its sub containers are visible/invisible in the Output area. - Lock/Unlock Container [name]: Disables or enables the ability to modify the transformation of the selected container in the Output area. - Create Sub Container: Creates a new empty child container for the selected container. - Merge Container [name]: Merges the selected container and all its sub containers into one compound object, or extracts an already merged object.
+For more information, see Merging Containers. - Merge Container [name] to Sub Container: Merges the selected container(s) and all the respective sub containers into one compound object and creates a new sub director for the merged animation. - Merge Container [name] w/ Actions & Events to Sub Director: Merges the selected container(s) and all the respective sub containers into one compound object, including actions and events and creates a new sub director for the merged animation.. - Merge Container [name] w/ Actions & Events to Sub Container: Merges the selected container(s) and all the respective sub containers into one compound object, including actions and events. - Merge to Material Advanced: Merges multiple objects to one, creating advanced material(s) (see Working with Advanced Materials). - Change Color: Makes it possible to apply a color to the selected container.
 Colorized containers make the scene tree more organized.
 For example, all font containers can be colored red, while all containers that hold images can be colored blue.
 Four active colors are configured by default.
-Color can also be applied from the Favorites Bar.
-See also how to configure the Colors in the User Interface configuration section.
+Color can also be applied from the Favorites Bar. how to configure the Colors in the User Interface configuration section.